Click on an Inreach Ministry below and find ways to serve.

 The Order of St. Luke, Healing Hands Chapter

-During the 10:30am service each Sunday, a healing team consisting of members of OSL is blessed by one of our priests at the start of Holy Communion.
-The team is available for prayer in the parlor to anyone wanting healing prayer.
-The team is also available in the parlor from 9:00-10:00 AM the third Sunday of the month.
-Members of the Healing Hands chapter of the Order of St. Luke are available for healing prayer outside of the church.
+During the 10:30am service each Sunday, a healing team consisting of members of OSL and DOK is blessed by one of our priests at the start of Holy Communion.
+The team is available for prayer in the parlor to anyone wanting healing prayer for body, mind or spirit.
+The team is also available in the parlor from 9:00-10:00 AM the third Sunday of the month and other times by request.

 Contact Sharon Pitman to request healing prayer or obtain more information about the Order of St. Luke.